-- Strings (just about any classical guitar strings will do, more on this below).
+- Strings (just about any set of classical guitar strings will do, more on this below).

 - Nail clippers or wire cutters, for the final haircut.

-You’ll probably be most comfortable sitting in a chair.
+You’ll probably be most comfortable sitting in a chair when changing strings.
 This way you can put the guitar across your lap, hold it between your knees, and turn it around as need be.

 Which Strings Should I Use?